About Cheesy Herb Stuffing

 Is there a difference between stuffing and dressing?

-The Husband and I have talked about this a lot, because in my world, this recipe is for stuffing.
+an old friend of mine and I have talked about this a lot, because in my world, this recipe is for stuffing.
 However, he will insist it should be called dressing.

 So, which one of us is right?